Frozenbitz/frozenbitz/_posts/2025-09-28-Setup Scapy Environment.md

 ---
 title: Scapy - Setting up a development environment for OPC UA & MOTRA
-description: A really short primer on how to setup a development environment for scapy & MOTRA.
+description: A really short primer on how to setup a development environment for Scapy & MOTRA.
 date: 2025-10-28 12:00:00 +0200
 categories: [MOTRA]
 tags: [scapy, opc ua]     # TAG names should always be lowercase